sejungk/sejungk/README.md

 ### Hi, I'm Sejung 👋

-I live in the intersection of design and code.
+Find me at the intersection of design and code.

 ---